MazzimV/IoT_Project/README.md

 EC2_Instance_Notebook is where the model is imported and run on the imported data from S3 to generate a predicted bedtime for the most recent data.

 activity_sleep_data.csv is the data collected by lambda and stored in S3.

+AWS_lambda code is the code used to collect the data in lambda.